Oregon lawmakers adjourn 2022 legislative session

 In addition, this session there was a wave of new leadership.
 The House elected a new speaker: Rayfield.
 The Democrat from Corvalis replaced longtime House Speaker Tina Kotek, who stepped down to focus on her campaign for governor.
 In addition Democratic Rep. Julie Fahey became the new House majority leader, Republican Rep. Vikki Breese-Iverson the new House minority leader and Sen. Tim Knopp is the new Republican leader for the Senate.

+“You can fight all over the place and you can get angry, but you’ll get the job done and that’s exactly how I described what happened this session,” said Sen. Courtney.
+“It’s a matter of personalities and I think it’s the personalities that drove (the session) this time around.”

-This session also was the final one for Senate President Peter Courtney, a Salem Democrat, who is the Oregon’s longest-serving state lawmaker with 38 years.
+This session also was the final one for Courtney, a Salem Democrat, who is the Oregon’s longest-serving state lawmaker with 38 years.

 “He has been a legend,” said Republican Sen. Fred Girod.
 “And the state’s a heck of a lot better because Peter Courtney has been here.”